 - Free training for teachers with our Secondary Schools Tennis Teacher Course.
 The course has been developed to give you the confidence and skills you need to deliver both traditional and modified versions of the game.
 You’ll also learn about cross-curricular activities, how to organise competitions, leaderships skills and volunteering.
 We also offer a Cardio Teacher Training Course to provide you with the knowledge and skills to deliver Cardio Tennis within a school environment.

-- Free resources and equipment.
+- Free resources.
 Teachers who go on either of the above courses will receive a range of resources to help them plan and deliver tennis sessions in their schools.
-They’ll also take away a free equipment pack (one per school per course, and only if your school has not previously received one).
 Book onto a free teacher training course now!

 Beyond the Baseline